In Israel, security policy and procedures are well integrated into the fabric of its society. This manifests in a couple ways:

 Lastly, there’s an expression in Hebrew Sheekool Daht [דעת שׁיּקּוּלּ] which loosely translated refers to making a balanced decision based on personal knowledge.
 Culturally, Israel is not a rigid place and this too is true for security there.
 People don’t necessarily ‘go by the book’ and nor does security.
 There are guidelines, of course, and basic principles but, also room for flexibility.
 Every operator in a security system is encouraged to make a judgment call within certain parameters.
 This attitude makes for more rapid security response (no waiting for a Supervisor to make a decision) and also contributes to a sense that everyone’s in it together, which in itself is a powerful force multiplier.
 As the image above denotes, while Israeli security policies and methods are among the most effective in the world, solid security doesn’t cancel a day at the beach.

-The Israeli Security Model Seminar takes place October 27 – November 3.
+The Israeli Security Model Seminar takes place twice a year.
 Link here for more information.